Managing Document Properties

 Possible Usage Scenario

-Aspose.Cells allows you to work with Built-In and Custom document properties.
-Here is the Microsoft Excel interface to open these Document Properties.
-Just click on the Advanced Properties as shown in this screenshot and view them.
+Aspose.Cells allows you to work with built-in and custom document properties.
+Here is the Microsoft Excel interface for opening these document properties.
+Just click on Advanced Properties as shown in this screenshot to view them.

 todo:image_alt_text